 Discovering this talk was going to be longer than Infinity War (_but thankfully shorter than _Endgame) was not my first disappointment of the evening.
 I had been expecting freaks in attendance; squirrelly-eyed weirdos sporting t-shirts emblazoned with right-wing manifestos and deluded loners with wispy chin-straps and embarrassing necklaces.
 And sure, there were a couple of delightfully cargo-panted, amateur magician-types roaming the venue, but the actual makeup of the crowd was distressing for a different reason: they were completely normal.

 As an acquaintance I ran into described it, “Everyone here just looks like us.”
-This was a hip, young crowd dressed for a goddamn night out.
-Clear-framed glasses, nice haircuts, shiny shoes, baristas I recognize—this could have been a War on Drugs concert.
+This was a hip, young crowd dress for a goddamn night out.
+Clear-framed glasses, nice haircuts, shiny shoes, baristas I recognize; this could have been a War On Drugs concert.
 There was also a surprising amount of dates.
 I listened to one as I waited in line; him imploring her to at least keep an open mind.
 There were fancy old couples, moneyed vampires recharging their cultural cache.
 This was not a gathering of scuzzy commies or crazed alt-righters, no, this was what passed for the Toronto elite: the beautiful, the educated, the privileged.

-While many people were laughing and jovial, there was also a troubling seriousness amongst Peterson's followers.
+While many people were laughing and jovial, there was also a troubling seriousness amongst the Petersonhead.
 It was in the eyes, equal parts flat but vulnerable.
-They were filled with a hollow anticipation, a readiness to be filled with purpose and action.
+A hollow anticipation, a readiness to be filled with purpose and action.
 Maybe they unnerved me because it was the first time I was witnessing what a believer looked like.

 I took my seat.
 I had to ask a duo of men, the most common arrangement of people I see tonight to let me through.
 They were polite.
 In front of me there was a couple, his arm draped around her in an almost violent fashion, as if he was trying to absorb her.
 An announcement went over the loudspeaker informing us that any hecklers will be removed immediately.
 It was met with a roar of approval from the audience, the polite duo beside me bellowing along.
 I could only imagine the beefy dudes I met earlier cracked their knuckles at the thought of removing the agitators.